 The nursing program co-sponsored by Cloud County Community College and North Central Kansas Technical College has a dramatically progressive history.

 In August of 1969, twenty-nine students and three instructors began working and studying in some renovated rooms in the Masonic Building in Concordia, Kansas.
 This was the first Practical Nursing class sponsored by the Area Vocational Technical School.
-In addition to the challenge of a new program, the students and instructors responded to multiple surprises and frustrations associated with the building.
 The clinical experiences were held at St. Joseph’s Hospital and the Cloud County Health Department.
 In August of 1970, the first class of twenty-seven students graduated on a Friday.
 The following Monday the second class of thirty-three students started the program.

 In the spring of 1974, representatives from the health service agencies in the Hays area approached the Area Vocational-Technical School with a request to provide a Practical Nurse program to help meet their local nurse-power needs.
 A proposal was submitted to the Department of Education for funding of a PN level in Hays, Kansas, and monies were approved late in July.
 In the next few weeks, instructors were hired and applicants were recruited, screened, and selected.
 A classroom was located in the basement of St. Anthony Hospital.
 Clinical facilities were arranged with St. Anthony Hospital and Hadley Regional Medical Center at Hays and St. John’s Nursing Center in Victoria.
 The satellite program was launched.
 The class moved into a new self-contained facility on the St. Anthony Hospital grounds in the fall of 1977.